-The last project in our kitchen rehab was one that I’d planned from the start – a large industrial shelving unit with a gas pipe frame and live edge wood shelves for open display of dishes, dried goods, and everything else that needed a home in our kitchen.
+The last project in our kitchen rehab was one that I’d planned from the start – a large industrial pipe shelving unit with live edge wood shelves for open display of dishes, dried goods, and everything else that needed a home in our kitchen.

-Read more to learn how to build your own freestanding gas pipe shelving unit!
+Read more to learn how to build your own DIY freestanding industrial gas pipe shelving unit!

 Materials for a Freestanding Industrial Pipe Shelving Unit: